gabeklein/expressive-mvc/README.md

 <h1 id="managing-section">Creating a dynamic state</h1>

-So far, all of our example controllers have been passive.
-Our next step will be to give our controller a bigger roll, pushing updates without direct user interaction.
+So far, all examples have been passive.
+Next step will be to give our model a bigger roll, to update without direct interaction.

-Because state really is a just portable object, we can do whatever we want to values, but more-crucially, whenever and wherever.
+Because state is a just portable object, we can do whatever to values, but more-crucially, whenever and wherever.
 This makes asynchronous coding pretty low maintenance.
-We handle the logic for what we want and the controller will handle the rest.
+Implement the business-logic and the controllers will handle the rest.

 Here are a few concrete ways though, to smarten up your models:<br/><br/>